-State of Kansas Department of Revenue PO Box 758571 Topeka, KS 66675-8571 tax assistance ksrevenue.gov

-Filing.
-For assistance in completing your Kansas Partnership or S Corporation Tax return, contact our Taxpayer Assistance Center.

-Tax Assistance Center 120 SE 10th Ave - 1st floor PO Box 758571 Topeka, KS 66675-8571

-PHONE: (785) 368-8222 FAX: (785) 291-3614

-HOURS: 8:00 a.m. to 4:45 p.m.
-(M-F)

-Forms.
-If you choose to file paper, FILE the ORIGINAL form from this booklet, not a copy; or a form from an approved software package.
-Visit our web site at ksrevenue.gov for a list of approved software vendors.
-To obtain a KDOR printed form, call the Taxpayer Assistance Center.

-electronic filing options

-Form K-120S for partnerships and small business corporations can be filed electronically through IRS e-File.
-With IRS e-File, your return is electronically submitted to the IRS and KDOR (Kansas Department of Revenue) using an authorized provider.
+Taxpayer Assistance Filing.
+For assistance in completing your Kansas Partnership or S Corporation Tax return, contact our Taxpayer Assistance Center. ksrevenue.gov Tax Assistance Center 120 SE 10th Ave - 1st floor PO Box 758571 Topeka, KS 66675-8571 PHONE: (785) 368-8222 FAX: (785) 291-3614 HOURS: 8:00 a.m. to 4:45 p.m.
+(M-F) Forms.
+If you choose to file paper, FILE the from an approved software package.
+Visit our we To obtain a KDOR (Kansas Department of Reverse Assistance Center. beb site for a list of approved software vendors.
+Electronic Filing Form K-120S for partnerships and small business corporations can be filed electronically through IRS e-File .
+With IRS e-File, your return is electronically submitted to the IRS and KDOR using an authorized provider. webtax.org Visit our web site for a list of authorized II Electronic filing is quick and easy and within confirmation that KDOR has accepted your re n 48 hours of transmission you will receive

-Your Form K-120S can also be electronically filed by using KDOR approved commercial tax filing web sites or software products.

-Visit our web site at webtax.org for a list of authorized IRS e-File providers and software products.
-Electronic filing is quick and easy and within 48 hours of transmission you will receive confirmation that KDOR has accepted your return.

-webtax.org